 FRAMING YOUR SHOT

 Including a natural frame in your image can add depth to the photograph and anchor your main subject.
-The examples below help illustrate ways of including a frame.

 STEADY AS SHE GOES